juandjara/wafrn-rn/README.md

 - [development build](https://docs.expo.dev/develop/development-builds/introduction/)
 - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)
 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
-- [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+> NOTE: This project contains custom native modules, so you cannot run the app with Expo Go.
+You need to use a real device or an emulator.

-## Build a local version of the production release (only for Android)
+## Build from source a local version of the production release (only for Android)

+You need to have your android environment setup to build the app.
+See [the expo docs](https://docs.expo.dev/get-started/set-up-your-environment/?mode=development-build&buildEnv=local) for more info.

 For the production release build process to work, you will need to define some variables for signing the resulting apk or aab file.